 State and Federal highways.

 Another exception to the open range rule pertains to federal and state highways.
-Under the terms of the law, an animal owner is not permitted to “knowingly” permit specific animals to roam freely and unattended along a highway.
+Under the terms of the law, an animal owner is not permitted to “knowingly” allow specific animals to roam freely and unattended along a highway.
 This means that all U.S. and state highways are “closed range” under Texas law.
 What defines a highway?
 Under the terms of the statute, a highway is any federal or state highway, but excludes any farm-to-market roads.
 This can cause confusion, as two intersecting roadways in one county may fall under different areas of the law.
 Under the terms of the statute, liability for a resulting car accident falls upon either the person who owns the animals, or the person responsible for the control of those animals (such as in cases where the landowner leases his land to a third party and neither reserves the right to inspect the property nor assumes responsibility for the control of the animals).

 Proving that a defendant “knowingly” permitted his/her animals to roam free can be tough in some situations, but is generally based upon many factors, including: